BarryZM/A-system-of-Chinese-medical-multi-KBQA/README.md

             graph.create(rel_a)
    ```
  #### Method 2: import CSV in to Neo4j
- In the first, we should download Neo4j server version (it's hard to download it , you can obtain it from [HERE](https://pan.baidu.com/s/1lJD57y-o3qRI-GmBxbnXNQ), code: wl9t), Note: we do not use [Desktop version](https://pan.baidu.com/s/1npJ2giwN48xX1E5hSxeenw), code:niuh.
+ In the first, we should download Neo4j server version (it's hard to download it , you can obtain it from [HERE](https://pan.baidu.com/s/1LgFwNNp5JWBQy-JwpZRMZA), code: dout, Note: we do not use [Desktop version](https://pan.baidu.com/s/1npJ2giwN48xX1E5hSxeenw), code:niuh.
 [How tp pip Neo4J in Win](https://blog.csdn.net/huanxuwu/article/details/80785986)
  ##### (1) Prepare CSV files
  Neo4j has its  unique format, if we want to input triple in Neo4j, we just use two file entity.csv and relation.csv, their for format:
  ```